go-roots/face-recognition-co-workers/README.md

 This WebService is runed in a Docker Container to avoid the constraint linked to the Face Recognition Library

 ## Why not use a ready to go service ?
+This would have greatly simplified the work however no free Webservice coresponded to our needs.
+The most know one AWS needed credential and the number of free request was limited and the option to have a database of faces

 ## Usages